Save Big Buying DIY Project Nuts and Bolts

 So what does this all mean?
 As you can see in the examples above, the price varies a lot — More than double.
 Unfortunately, this is typical.
 The real cost of a bolt may be $0.09, but after the distribution channels and retail markup, the customer price might be $1.22.
 If that seems outrageous, look at the reasons listed above.
 These stores have to carry a ton of very similar low priced products, and that’s expensive.
 Yet, that’s the business model that allows them to provide them for the DIY crowd in small quantities.

-I personally think they are justified in the high margins — to a point.
+I personally think they are justified in the high margins, and I’m OK paying them (for small quantities).

 When You Need More